libgdx/libgdx.github.io/wiki/articles/getting-help.md

 Otherwise, if you wish to [post a new issue](https://github.com/libgdx/libgdx/blob/master/CONTRIBUTING.md) on the [tracker](https://github.com/libgdx/libgdx/issues), keep reading.

 ## Help Us Help You
 If you believe your issue, error, or suspected bug is related to a specific backend, please present the following information with your issue.
-If you are on the Discord/IRC have the following information on hand.
+If you are on the Discord have the following information on hand.

 **For Android backend issues**
  - **Note:** Android issues can sometimes be more difficult due to device manufactures breaking things or buggy drivers.

-- **Note 2:** libGDX only works completely on the Android Runtime (ART) on devices running the Android L developer preview and higher.
-Some functions will not work on the ART builds in 4.4.x due to an issue in ART that was fixed and included in the L developer preview.

 - Please have the device name and Android version in the bug report.
 Providing things won't be broken, we will make an attempt to fix the issue or implement a workaround for the device.

 **For Desktop backend issues (LWJGL 2 & 3)**